 Dreams, visions, even the promptings of my body have given me guidance.
 I’m not always wise enough to follow this guidance.

 There are random body parts around my house.
-Two mannequin torsos in my office, a nose my brother carved hanging in my kitchen, doll’s legs in my potted plants, a large hand on a bookcase, a head wearing a Viking helmet in my living room.
+Two mannequin torsos in my office, doll’s legs in potted plants, a large hand on a bookcase, a head wearing a Viking helmet in the living room, a nose my brother carved hangs in the kitchen, and what others might consider too many head pots.
+(It’s not possible to have too many head pots.)

 I think each moment is a form of prayer.